XyrenTheCoder/modified/README.md

-# rqchat-modified
-modified version of rqchat
+# modified

-i mean, u havent name the whole app yet...
+no name yet